I did one of these posts in the spring and thought it was so fun to hear everyone’s answers. (Check out the spring post here).

 Here’s what’s saving my life this summer:

 Despite having joined our local YMCA over a year ago, Tyler and I just started regularly taking advantage of the gym and sauna a few months ago.
-We had mostly just been using the Y to take the girls swimming and to the splash pad, and Char takes gymnastics there once a week.
+We had mostly just been using the Y to take the girls swimming.
+Also, to the splash pad, and Char takes gymnastics there once a week.

-SO, we decided to work the sauna into our weekly routine.
-We started by just trading off shifts during Char’s gymnastics classes, and now we’re both so obsessed that we each try to make it over a few times a week.
+We started by just trading off shifts during Char’s gymnastics classes Now we’re both so obsessed that we each try to make it over a few times a week.
 (It’s also nice to hit the treadmill if I have extra time and get some non-bike cardio in!).